 Parks and Museums in Pasco

 Sylvester Park is the perfect place to go for a nice walk along the river in Pasco.
-They have a playground, picnic areas and a paved walkway that provides beautiful views of the Columbia River and surrounding area.
+It is an urban square featuring green grass, a gazebo, park benches, old trees & monuments.
+They have a playground, picnic areas, and a paved walkway that provides beautiful views of the Columbia River and surrounding area.
 This is a nice place to go for a sunset walk.

 Learn about aviation, and see a piece of history at the Pasco Aviation Museum.
 The museum is located at the historic Naval Air Station control tower building.
 They are continuing to restore the building, and your entry fee to the museum will contribute to the restoration.
 The museum is currently closed due to COVID-19, so check back with them regularly.